9 Amazing Places to Stay in Fes for Solo Travellers

 Best affordable boutique hotel in Fes for solo travellers

-With an almost perfect review rating on Booking, this affordable Fes hotel is doing something right!
-It’s located near Bab Ziat, making it easy to reach if you’re arriving by taxi, and it definitely has that “wow” factor!
-With a profound respect for Moroccan heritage and culture, owner Geoffroi has created this sanctuary that I think is perfect for solo travellers.
+With a profound respect for Moroccan heritage and culture, owner Geoffroi has created a sanctuary that I think is perfect for solo travellers.
 The space has been exquisitely restored by skilled artisans and the attention to detail is remarkable.

 Dar Dalila is the perfect choice if you want luxury, affordability and an intimate setting, with just a handful of beautifully decorated rooms and suites.
 All come with spacious beds (feel free to sleep diagonally!) and private ensuites with mosaic zellige tiles.
-A realllllly good breakfast is included and can be enjoyed either on the rooftop terrace or in a relaxed indoor setting.

 Riad Semlalia